-Persons providing investment advice on behalf of HBW may be registered representatives with Cetera Advisor Networks LLC (Cetera).
-Cetera is an independent broker-dealer that's under separate ownership and not affiliated with HBW.
-This presents a conflict of interest and gives registered representatives' incentive to recommend investment products or services offered by Cetera based on the compensation received, rather than on client needs.
-Registered representatives receive compensation directly from Cetera if clients purchase investment products or services offered by Cetera.
+Persons providing investment advice on behalf of HBW may be registered representatives with an independent broker-dealer that's under separate ownership and not affiliated with HBW.
+Such registration will be disclosed in the individual investment adviser representative's Form ADV Part 2B disclosure brochure.
+This presents a conflict of interest and gives registered representatives' incentive to recommend investment products or services offered by broker-dealer based on the compensation received, rather than on client needs.
+Registered representatives receive compensation directly from broker-dealer if clients purchase investment products or services offered by broker-dealer.
 Registered representatives may also receive commission-based compensation in connection with the purchase and sale of insurance and securities, including 12b-1 fees.
 This compensation is separate from any HBW advisory fees.
 HBW prohibits registered representatives from charging fees on commission based products.
-Clients are under no obligation, contractually or otherwise, to purchase investment products or services offered by Cetera.
+Clients are under no obligation, contractually or otherwise, to purchase investment products or services offered by broker-dealer.